beaverbuilder/documentation/beaver-builder/settings/tools.md

 ## Cache

-A CSS and JavaScript file are dynamically generated and cached whenever you create a new layout.
+A CSS and JavaScript file are dynamically generated and minified whenever you create a new layout.
 The files are stored in the *`wp-content/uploads/bb-plugin/cache`* directory, where they are used to improve performance.
 The following actions result in the deletion and creation of these files automatically:

 * Updates are made to a page, post, or custom post type.
 * The Beaver Builder plugin is updated.